 If you’re planning to be away from home for an extended period of time, be sure to put all of your valuables in a bank safe.
 If you’re gone for a weekend or a couple days, you probably don’t need to go to that length, and an in-home safe will work fine.

-If you use an in-home safe, make sure it has a tool and torch resistant rating of 30 minutes or more (TL-30/TR-30), is too heavy for a burglar to carry or is bolted to the floor or home structure.
+If you use an in-home safe, make sure it has a drill torch and fire resistant rating of 30 minutes or more, is too heavy for a burglar to carry or is bolted to the floor or home structure.
 If your safe doesn’t meet these requirements, you may want to keep your valuables in the bank safe instead.